 Other causes of hip nerve pain

-Piriformis syndrome produces lower back pain or radiculopathic symptoms that are similar to sciatica.
-However, sciatic nerve impingement caused by inflammation of the piriformis muscle is not quite the same as true sciatica, in which a degenerative condition within the lumbar (lower back) region of the spine leads to compression of a nerve root as it exits the spinal cord.
-The degenerative conditions that can cause sciatica include:
+Piriformis syndrome produces lower back pain or radiating symptoms that are similar to sciatica.
+However, sciatic nerve compression caused by inflammation of the piriformis muscle is not quite the same as true sciatica, in which a degenerative condition in the lumbar spine leads to compression of the sciatic nerve.
+The degenerative conditions that can cause sciatica and possible hip nerve pain include:

-- Spinal arthritis – degeneration of facet joints, where vertebrae meet and articulate
+- Spinal arthritis — degeneration of facet joints, where vertebrae meet and hinge

-- Osteophytes – bone spurs caused by spinal osteoarthritis
+- Osteophytes — bone spurs usually caused by spinal osteoarthritis

-- Bulging disc – protrusion of a section of the outer wall of an intervertebral disc beyond its normal boundary
+- Bulging disc — protrusion of a section of the outer wall of a disc beyond its normal boundary

-- Herniated disc – extrusion of the gel-like nucleus material of an intervertebral disc through a tear or crack in the disc’s outer wall
+- Herniated disc — extrusion of the gel-like nucleus material of a disc through a tear or crack in the disc’s outer wall

-- Spondylolisthesis – slippage of one vertebra over another, either because of traumatic injury or degeneration
+- Spondylolisthesis — slippage of one vertebra over another, which can be caused by traumatic injury or degeneration

 Treating hip nerve pain